MattClarkson/CMakeCatchTemplate/README.md

 This project does support shared libraries (i.e. required at link time and run time, but shared between other libraries).

 Lots of people would like to take a shortcut and use Qt that comes with a package manager on Linux, or with Homebrew or Macports on MacOSX, or pre-compiled on Windows.
-I believe its quicker to learn how to build it, than it is to cope with the wrong version, or a version that does not have the features you want.
+We believe it is quicker to learn how to build Qt yourself, than it is to cope with the wrong version, or a version that does not have the features you want.
 It really doesn't take long to learn, and is quicker than debugging all the numerous packaging and deployment problems that come from using a Qt that you did not compile yourself.